Skip to main content

 debug.rpc-consensus-url

 Runs a fake consensus client using blocks fetched from an RPC endpoint.
-Supports both HTTP and WebSocket endpoints.
+Supports both HTTP and WebSocket endpoints - WebSocket endpoints will use subscriptions, while HTTP endpoints will poll for new blocks

 --debug.rpc-consensus-url <RPC_URL>